cobleg/EnergyFinancialMarkets/Assignment-questions.md

 	- Coal fuelled generation facilities are not designed for intermittent use, resulting (or risking) increased fuel consumed for given electrical power output.
 	- Aging facility typically incur higher maintenance costs
 	- Increasing CO2-e would incur high LGC certificate obligations and LGC prices have been trending higher.
+	- Relatively high prices for coal internationally could squeeze domestic coal consumers on the buy side.
+	- Remaining coal fuelled generators could benefit from reduced competition from retiring coal fuelled generators.
+However, this would be impacted by the other factors listed above.
 	 **References**
 [@edistristanFastErosionCoal2021]
 Edis, Tristan, and Johanna Bowyer.
 2021.
 “Fast Erosion of Coal Plant Profits in the National Electricity Market.”
 GreenMarkets.com.au. [http://greenmarkets.com.au/images/uploads/Coal-Plant-Profitability-Is-Eroding_February-2021.pdf](http://greenmarkets.com.au/images/uploads/Coal-Plant-Profitability-Is-Eroding_February-2021.pdf).